Black Friday (1945): Attack

 At 1:30 pm on 9 February, Milson led 31 or 32 Beaufighters into the air from Dallachy.
 The strike force was joined by either ten or twelve P-51 Mustang fighters from 65 Squadron and two Warwick air-sea rescue aircraft from 379 Squadron carrying life rafts to help any aircrew forced to ditch.
 All four of the Dallachy Wing squadrons contributed aircraft to the force.
 The 404 and 455 Squadron Beaufighters were armed with RP-3 (60 lb rockets) while the aircraft from 144 Squadron and the 489 Squadron Beaufighter were armed only with their four 20 mm cannon and six machine guns.

 After the attackers crossed the Norwegian coast at 3:40 pm, two Beaufighters from 144 and 489 Squadrons detached themselves from the main force and pressed ahead as outriders.
 The outriders crossed Førde Fjord near where the German ships had been sighted that morning.
 At 3:50 p.m. they sent Milson a radio message stating that they could not see the ships.
-The 'outriders' then turned to the east and overflew the town of Førde before searching the next fjord to the north; during their flight near Førde Fjord they did not spot the German warships in their new position.
+The 'outriders' then turned to the east and overflew the town of Førde before searching the next fjord to the north; during their flight near the Førde Fjord they did not spot the German warships in their new position.
 The 9 and 12 Staffeln of JG5 were scrambled from Herdla at 3:50 p.m. and ordered to attack the Dallachy Wing and its escorts.

 Several minutes later, the main body of the raid reached the southern shore of Førde Fjord, travelling north.
-To their surprise, the Allied planes passed directly over the German ships and came under intense fire from anti-aircraft guns, though no aircraft were hit.
+To their surprise, the aircraft passed over the German ships and came under intense fire from anti-aircraft guns, though no aircraft were hit.
 Milson wheeled his force to the right to attack the ships from east to west as planned but the steep walls of the fjord protected Z33 from attack from this direction.
 Milson led the force west to near the mouth of the fjord and ordered the Beaufighters to attack in relays from west to east.
 This required the aircraft to fly into the face of the German defences and then escape over steep mountains.
-The narrow confines of the fjord also meant that the Beaufighters had to attack individually from one direction, rather than by swamping the German defences as they normally sought to do.
+The narrow confines of the fjord also meant that the Beaufighters had to attack in line from one direction, rather than by swamping the German defences as they usually did.

 Milson led the first group of Beaufighters into Førde Fjord at about 4:10 p.m.
 His aircraft escaped undamaged after attacking a flak ship and other Beaufighters followed him into the fjord.
 At about this time 12 Fw 190s arrived at Førde Fjord and flew through German flak to intercept the Beaufighters waiting their turn to attack.
 The British Mustangs were taken by surprise but dived to intercept the German fighters.
 Over 50 aircraft either engaged in dogfights or dived to attack the German ships; it was the largest aerial engagement ever fought over Norway.